 - The host resident is responsible for the actions and behaviors of their guest and must be always be present when the guest is in a University Student Housing facility.

 - If the guest has a contract with University Student Housing and/or is a student at Montana State University they will be held accountable for their actions.

 - Students may have guests at any time, providing that all other University Student Housing community standards and Code of Student Conduct policies are observed, however all guests must be approved by all roommates in advance of a visit.

 - Right to sleep, study, and feel comfortable in one’s own environment take precedence over social desires of a roommate.

 - Roommates should establish norms ahead of any guest’s visit.
 Established guest norms between roommates may include, but are not limited to, standards for advanced roommate notification, preferred communication methods, and defining block-out dates for guests.
 These norms should be agreed upon and may be reflected in the roommate agreement.

 - Residents may host a single overnight guest at a time in their academic year room.

 - Hosted guests staying in a space after midnight on weeknights and after 2 a.m. on weekends are defined as overnight guests.

 - An overnight guest must reside in the hosting resident's contracted space for sleep and may not reside in common spaces.

-- All overnight guests must be pre-registered with University Student Housing by 10 p.m. on the evening their visit begins, though an agreement with roommates may require earlier confirmation.
+- All overnight guests must register as a guest with University Student Housing by 10 p.m. on the evening their visit begins, though an agreement with roommates may require earlier confirmation.